Rome Statute of the International Criminal Court

-Read the headnote this month on Oxford International Organizations, and learn more about the features of the dispute settlement procedures, along with an analysis and impact assessment of the agreement.
+Read the headnote this month on Oxford International Organizations, and learn more about the background, structure, and legacy of the court in our collection, marking twenty years of the Rome Statute.

 August 31, 2018